40tude/bmi_api_2/README.md

           git push heroku HEAD:main --force
 ```

-In the script above, make sure to update the `heroku git:remote -a rust-bmi-api-2` with the name of you project (find it with either `git remote -v` or `heroku apps`)
+In the script above, make sure to update the `heroku git:remote -a rust-bmi-api-2` with the name of you project (find the name with either `git remote -v` or `heroku apps`)

-We need to add the Heroku token to GitHub.
-Let's get back the token
+This is obvious but, if we want GitHub to talk to Heroku, we need to add the Heroku token to GitHub.
+Let's get back the Heroku token :

 ```
 heroku auth:token